-As of December 31, 2014, there are 1,982,200 treasury shares held by the Company.
-The number of ordinary shares of RM0.50 each in issue and fully paid after excluding the Treasury Shares was 227,296,617.
+As of December 31, 2015, there is no treasury shares held by the Company.
+The number of ordinary shares of RM0.50 each in issue and fully paid after excluding the Treasury Shares as of December 31, 2014 was 227,296,617.

-The mandate given by the shareholders will expire at the forthcoming AGM and an ordinary resolution will be tabled at the AGM for shareholders to grant a fresh mandate for another year.
+The mandate given by the shareholders for the Company to repurchase its own shares will expire at the forthcoming AGM and an ordinary resolution will be tabled at the AGM for shareholders to grant a fresh mandate for another year.